juji-io/site/blog/building-a-smart-chatbot-in-a-few-minutes-to-answer-free-text-questions.md

 ![Chatbot recognizes questions in different wording as specified; it also suggests related questions if it is unsure](/assets/uploads/qa2.png "Chatbot recognizes questions in different wording as specified; it also suggests related questions if it is unsure")

-Let’s use the[Juji](http://juji.io/)platform (https://juji.io) for this task.
+Let’s use the[ Juji](http://juji.io/) platform (https://juji.io) for this task.
 Once you log in, click on “+ AI Helper” to create a chatbot.
 For this exercise, let’s use a blank template as shown below.

 ![Create a new AI Helper and choose the blank template to start with](/assets/uploads/qa3.png "Create a new AI Helper and choose the blank template to start with")